Signatures of time-reversal-invariant topological superconductivity in the Josephson effect: Andreev bound-state spectrum

 \subsubsection{The effect of an $s$-wave pairing component}

-For the case where $\Delta_+ \neq -\Delta_-$ (i.e. in the presence of an $s$-wave pairing admixture), the secular equation~\eqref{eq:toptopsecular1} may be solved analytically, but such an expression is cumbersome due to its size.
-It, however, displays a number of salient and robust features shared with the purely $p$-wave case.
-The first of these is the crossing of the energy branches at $\phi=n\pi$ (with $n$ integer); as these are time-reversal invariant phases, this is simply a consequence of Kramers' theorem.
+For the case in which $\Delta_+ \neq -\Delta_-$ (i.e. in the presence of an $s$-wave pairing admixture), the secular equation~\eqref{eq:toptopsecular1} may be solved analytically, but such an expression is cumbersome due to its size.
+However, it displays a number of salient and robust features shared with the purely $p$-wave case.
+The first of these is the crossing of the energy branches at $\phi=n\pi$ (with $n$ integer); as these are time-reversal-invariant phases, this is simply a consequence of Kramers' theorem.
 A less obvious finding regards the zero crossings $\phi_n$ of the energies, defined by $E\left(\phi_n\right)=0$.
 From the secular equation~\eqref{eq:toptopsecular1}, we analytically extract the values of $\phi_n$ as

 The locations of these zero crossings are identical to the case of a junction without $s$-wave pairing, as in Eq.~\eqref{eq:energies1}, meaning that the inclusion of a weak $s$-wave pairing does not move or remove the zero crossings.
 As a result of this, the Andreev branches will remain $4\pi$ periodic in the presence of an $s$-wave pairing.
-(Strictly speaking, in the linear junctions we consider, the zero crossings and the consequent $4\pi$ periodicity are only approximate, neglecting the hybridisation with the Majorana-Kramers pairs at the far ends of the wires given its exponential suppression in system size.
+(Strictly speaking, in the linear junctions we consider, the zero crossings and the consequent $4\pi$ periodicity are only approximate, neglecting the hybridisation with the Majorana--Kramers pairs at the far ends of the wires given its exponential suppression in system size.
 Exact zero crossings arise in a ring geometry when the only Majorana fermions in the system are in the junction.)
-The bound state energies for this junction display one of the electron-hole and time-reversal symmetry protected topological patterns proposed by Zhang and Kane\cite{ZhangKanePRB2014} in the context of anomalous topological pumps.
+The bound-state energies for this junction display one of the electron-hole and time-reversal symmetry protected topological patterns proposed by Zhang and Kane\cite{ZhangKanePRB2014} in the context of anomalous topological pumps.
 Examples of the subgap energies are depicted in Fig.~\ref{fig:P+SAndreevEnergies}.